Noah-Albers/Light-Block-Studio/WebApp/README.md

 # Requirements before actual release 0.1
 TODO: Add Tutorial on how to use the application
 TODO: Finalize application name and logo
+TODO: Fix problem with accessing leds over or under the range crashing mc's